 If you’re looking for a family-friendly outing that’ll keep the kids entertained, visiting the Weeki Wachee Springs State Park is perfect.
 This historical park is situated in Spring Hill.

-It is home to the deepest natural freshwater cave system in the U.S. and an abundance of protected wildlife.
+It is home to the deepest natural freshwater cave system in the U.S. and abundant protected wildlife.
 Here you can step back in time and see live mermaid performances at the enchanting spring.
-Other fun activities to enjoy include boat cruises, swimming, paddling, and learning about native wildlife.
+Other fun activities include boat cruises, swimming, paddling, and learning about native wildlife.

 19. Ferdinand Magellan